gregoryjscott/portfolio/packages/www/projects/nuggets.md

 Every application contains a state machine - either an explicit, well-defined one, or an ad-hoc, implicit one scattered across the codebase.

 My initial choice for state management, Zustand, worked well for managing state but provided no structure for organizing event logic and business rules.
-Adopting XState has allowed for modeling all the application logic as finite state machines — an approach that has completely changed how I build apps.
+Adopting XState has allowed for modeling all the application logic as finite state machines.
+This approach has completely changed how I build apps.